unsalted/docker-nheqminer-cuda/README.md

 **Makefile**

-A makefile is provided with quickstart commands the only *required* variable is you ADDRESS, it will still run but it will mine to my address (thank you).
+A makefile is provided with quickstart commands the only *required* variable is your ADDRESS, it will still run but it will mine to my address (thank you).

 *Run with flags*